 The moon that we see almost every night is a natural satellite of the Earth.
-This means that the moon revolves around the earth in a regular path.
+This means that the moon revolves around the earth on a regular path.
 The gravitational attraction between the earth and the natural satellite holds it in its orbit even as the earth revolves around the earth.

-Being our closest celestial neighbor appears large compared to the stars.
+Being our closest celestial neighbour appears large compared to the stars.
 In fact, all the stars and planets are larger than the moon but are so far away that they appear very small in comparison.

 Phases of the Moon:

 If you look up at the moon at night, you would have noticed that it changes its shape every day.
-This is because, the heavenly body has no light of its own; it can only reflect light from the sun.
+This is because the heavenly body has no light of its own; it can only reflect light from the sun.
 Only the side of the moon which faces the sun can reflect this light and can appear bright; the other side appears dark.
 As this celestial bod revolves around the earth we can see different amounts of the region illuminated by the sun.
-Thus it appears to change its shape.
+Thus, it appears to change its shape.

 When this heavenly body is behind the earth and sun, we can see the entire illuminated portion – this is a full-moon (Paurnami).
 When it is between the sun and earth we can only see the dark portion and a new moon (Amavasya) occurs.
-Between these two extremes we see intermediate phases such as a half moon and crescent.
+Between these two extremes, we see intermediate phases such as a half-moon and crescent.

 This Planetoid takes almost 27 days to revolve around the earth.
-But between two full moons there are 29.5 days.
+But between two full moons, there are 29.5 days.
 This is because the earth also travels a distance through space during that time around the sun.
 It has to cover an extra distance (which takes 2 more days) if it has to be exactly behind the earth and sun again.

 The celestial body only shows us only one side of itself.
 One side of it called dark side or far side never faces the earth.
 This is because the moon takes the same amount of time to rotate about its axis as it does to revolve around the earth.
 This is not a coincidence and occurs due to a phenomenon known as Tidal Locking.
 In fact, nobody had seen what the dark side looked like until 1959 when the Soviet space probe Luna 3 took a picture of it.

-Stay tuned with byju’s to learn more about star, earth science and many more.
+Stay tuned with BYJU’S to learn more about star, earth science and many more.